davhunt/instruments/rpbi/readme.md

 ### Translations
-The Spanish US/LatAm version of the parental report was translated by members of the [FIU CAPP program](https://capp.fiu.edu/).
+The Spanish US/LatAm version of the parental report was translated by members of the [FIU CAPP program](https://capp.fiu.edu/) and updated by members of the NDCLab in 2023.
+Included is a .csv file providing transparency on the revision process.
+Please report any issues with the RPBI translation by posting an issue in this GitHub repository.

 ### References